terabin/Gemini/README.md

 - When you press Alt together with another key with "Auto-hide menu bar" on, it toggles menu bar.
 As it should not.
-- When you open a script (tab), then closes it, and open it again, it won't open, because the editor believes the tab is still open.

 ## Features